koo5/hackery2/notes2/socmail.md

 EDUs and PDUs are further wrapped in an envelope called a Transaction, which is transferred from the origin to the destination homeserver using an HTTPS PUT request.
 ---

+Modules
+Modules are parts of the Client-Server API which are not universal to all endpoints.
+Modules are strictly defined within this specification and should not be mistaken for experimental extensions or optional features.
+A compliant server implementation MUST support all modules and supporting specification (unless the implementation only targets clients of certain profiles, in which case only the required modules for those feature profiles MUST be implemented).
+A compliant client implementation MUST support all the required modules and supporting specification for the Feature Profile it targets.

+---

 Note